karatelabs/karate/README.md

 * Syntax 'natively' supports JSON and XML - including [JsonPath](https://github.com/jayway/JsonPath) and [XPath](https://www.w3.org/TR/xpath/) expressions
 * Express expected results as readable, well-formed JSON or XML, and assert (in a single step) that the entire response payload (no matter how complex or deeply nested) - is as expected
 * Payload assertion failures clearly report which data element (and path) is not as expected, for easy troubleshooting of even large payloads
+* Simpler and more powerful alternative to JSON-schema for validating payload structure and data-types that even supports cross-field / domain validation logic
 * Scripts can call other scripts - which means that you can easily re-use and maintain authentication and 'set up' flows efficiently, across multiple tests
 * Embedded JavaScript engine that allows you to build a library of re-usable functions that suit your specific environment or organization
 * Re-use of payload-data and user-defined functions across tests is so easy - that it becomes a natural habit for the test-developer